Phishing

 Detecting and stopping quishing attacks

-By raising awareness of these guidelines, organizations can help their employees identify and handle quishing attempts before attackers steal valuable data.
+By raising awareness of the QR code interaction guidelines above, organizations can help their employees identify and handle quishing attempts before attackers steal valuable data.
 However, businesses should augment their defenses with an ICES solution such as Egress Defend, that alerts users to potential risks before they click and can block visits to phishing websites.

 Traditional anti-phishing solutions, including SEGs, often rely on recognizing known payloads to detect phishing attacks.
 However, ICES solutions like Egress Defend use intelligent algorithms to analyze the content and context of emails.
-By detecting signs of a compromised account or suspicious sender behavior, these solutions can more effectively stop quishing attacks.
+By detecting the presence of a QR code and signs of a compromised account or suspicious sender behavior, these solutions can more effectively stop quishing attacks.